joseconti/woo-redsys-gateway-light/readme.txt

 == Changelog ==

+== 3.0.6 ==
+* FIXED: fixed a bug introduced in v3.0.5.
+Now refunds are marked again as refunds.

 == 3.0.5 ==
 * NEW: Now check if the Order is paid before take actions.
 Related problem > https://wordpress.org/support/topic/pedido-cancelado-por-redsys-despues-del-pago/#post-15280747